arikast/springsandwich/README.md

 This project lets you annotate security or other interceptors for your Spring web controllers in much the same way that you normally annotate your routes or endpoints.

-For example, to secure all the endpoints in your @Controller class, add a @Before annotation like this:
+For example, to secure all the endpoints in your @Controller class, add a @Before annotation like this (you can also add @Before annotations to individual methods for more granular control):

 ```
 @Before(@BeforeElement( MySecurityFilter.class ))